textpattern/textpattern-toolbelt/README.md

 ### Step 2

-Update HISTORY.txt and write an announcement for the blog, forum, and the mailinglist txp-announce@ (don't post yet).
+Update HISTORY.txt and write an announcement for the blog and forum.

 ### Step 3